coder/coder/docs/secrets.md

 workspace provisioner, see <a href="./templates/authentication">this</a>.
 </blockquote>

-Coder takes an unopinionated stance to workspace secrets.
+Coder is open-minded about how you get your secrets into your workspaces.

 ## Wait a minute...

 Your first stab at secrets with Coder should be your local method.
-You can do everything you can locally and more with your Coder workspace, so whatever workflow and tools you already use to manage secrets can be brought over.
+You can do everything you can locally and more with your Coder workspace, so whatever workflow and tools you already use to manage secrets may be brought over.

 For most, this workflow is simply:

 1. Give your users their secrets in advance
-1. They write them to a persistent file after they've built a workspace
+1. Your users write them to a persistent file after they've built their workspace

 <a href="./templates#parameters">Template parameters</a> are a dangerous way to accept secrets.
 We show parameters in cleartext around the product.
 Assume anyone with view